 This toolkit provides milestones, action items, and supplemental resources to support your campus’ financial aid completion strategy.
 Keep reading to learn:

-- About Texas’ new graduation requirement
+- About Texas’ financial aid application graduation requirement

 - How to build your support team